ONLINE WORKSHOP - Cultivating Progressive Emotional Communication in Group Psychotherapy (OW91425) – 2.5 contact hours

 View Event →

-ONLINE WORKSHOP - Group Consultation Series (OW6224) - 5 contact hours
+ONLINE WORKSHOP - Introduction to Resistances in Group Psychotherapy (OW10525) – 2.5 contact hours

-ONLINE WORKSHOP - Group Consultation Series (OW6224) - 5 contact hours
+ONLINE WORKSHOP - Introduction to Resistances in Group Psychotherapy (OW10525) – 2.5 contact hours

 View Event →